Meal Plan for 18 to 24 Months Old Toddlers

 Read more: What Type of Milk Should my Toddler Drink?

 As your child gets older and life gets busier, it may seem easier to choose quicker, more convenient foods.
-However, many ready-to-eat convenience foods are highly processed and contain added sugars and excess salt; read the label before you offer these to your tot.13
+However, many ready-to-eat convenience foods many times contain too much added sugars and excess salt.13 Be sure to read the label before purchasing these for your tot.

 Breakfast